How To Prepare for Your Colonoscopy Using SUPREP® Bowel Prep Kit

 • Warfarin (Jantoven®, Coumadin®)

-Do not take the following medications the day before or day of your procedure:
+Do not take these medicines the day before or the day of your procedure:

 Get a letter from your doctor, if needed